-Not so lucky for us Florida homeowners, we live in the state that gets hit with the most hurricanes.
-As you can see in the picture below, 117 hurricanes have hit Florida since 1851, that’s almost double as major storms that hit Texas, the runner-up.
-It is no question that living in Florida is risky during hurricane season, so you want to make sure you are protected by the best homeowner’s insurance company in Florida.
+Florida gets hit with more hurricanes than any other state.
+As you can see in the picture below, over 100 hurricanes have hit Florida since 1851, almost double the major storms that hit Texas, the runner-up.
+There is no question that living in the Sunshine

 Past Hurricanes in Florida

-Even though it is more probable a hurricane will form during the peak of hurricane season it is not guaranteed, the unexpected could strike at any time, therefore you want to be prepared at all times.
-Hurricanes and tropical storms have the potential to produce heavy rainfall which leads to flooding.
-You want to keep in mind most homeowner insurance policies do not cover flooding, you will need an additional flood insurance policy.
-Keep in mind, it takes 30 days to be put into effect!
+Even though it is more probable a hurricane will form during the peak of hurricane season, it is not guaranteed; a storm could strike at any time.
+Hurricanes and tropical storms also have the potential to produce heavy rainfall, which can lead to flooding.

 How to Get Prepared